Skip to main content

 Will the EMO form be sent to Probation, Police, or other agencies automatically?

 No. You must manually send the form to relevant cohorts and agencies.
 Download the form after submission and email it as needed to relevant agencies or cohorts, such as Probation and Police.
-If you do, please remind recipients that they DO NOT need to send this to EMS/Serco as this will risk creating a duplicate.
+If you do, please remind recipients that they DO NOT need to send this to EMS as this will risk creating a duplicate.

 Who updates curfew or address info post-release for HDC orders?